Money Business (1931) Director: Norman McLeod

 ★★★★☆

-The film was controversial among censors for Groucho’s use of numerous sexual innuendos, and it was even heavily edited and even banned in Ireland.
-The Marx Brothers’s father Sam Marx (age 72) has a brief background cameo in the film.
+Monkey Business was controversial among censors at the time for Groucho’s liberal use of numerous sexual innuendos, and it was heavily edited and even banned in Ireland.
+The Marx Brothers’s father Sam Marx (age 72) has a brief background cameo in this film.
 There are some great songs in the movie as well, including “Sweet Adeline” which is sung while the Brothers harmonize and hide in some barrels.
-Originally there was a plan to release a sequel based on the gangster theme, however one of the producer’s sons was actually kidnapped and killed in a gangster-related raid so they quickly changed course for future Marx Brothers films.
-The next film wound up being Horse Feathers -a classic.
+Originally there was a plan to release a sequel based on the gangster theme, however one of the producer’s sons was actually kidnapped and killed in a gangster-related raid so they quickly changed course for the next Marx Brothers film.
+It wound up being Horse Feathers –a true classic.

-Here are some of the great Groucho one liners from Monkey Business:
+Here are some of the classic Groucho one liners in Monkey Business:

 “Oh, I know it’s a penny here and a penny there, but look at me.
 I worked myself up from nothing to a state of extreme poverty.”